Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 Supplemental Nutrition Assistance Program (SNAP)

 Beginning with April 2021, Delaware will issue emergency food benefits to all SNAP households as outlined below.
-SNAP households will receive the emergency food benefit on May 26, 2021.
+SNAP households will receive the next emergency food benefit on November 23, 2021.
 The emergency food benefit will be available on the households' EBT cards the next day.

 |SNAP Household Size||Maximum Food Benefit Amount|